nivbhaskhar/nivbhaskhar.github.io/_posts/2020-08-03-SVD_details.markdown

 # A blackbox
-{: style="text-align: center; background-color: pink"}
+{: style="text-align: center; background-color: #ccd9ff"}
-Before jumping to the proof, let's reveal our secret weapon, the *spectral theorem*{: style="color: hotpink"}.
+Before jumping to the proof, let's reveal our secret weapon, the *spectral theorem*{: style="color: blue"}.
 This theorem, applied to real matrices states the following:

 > Let $$B$$ be an $$m\times m$$ real and symmetric matrix.
 Then there exists an orthonormal eigenbasis for $$B$$.
 {: title ="spectral theorem"}